Isabelino Gradín: 1919 South American Championship

 The 1919 South American Championship had Gradín playing all of Uruguay's tournament matches and scored two goals.
 Brazil prevailed over Uruguay in the playoff final.
-It is recorded as the longest game in history: Brazil 1 - Uruguay 0 (150 minutes = 90 +15 +15 +15 +15).
+It is recorded as the longest game in history: Brazil 1 – Uruguay 0 (150 minutes = 90 +15 +15 +15 +15).

 Gradín playing on a foreign national team in Brazil did not quell the support he received from black Brazilians.
 Brazil was reluctant to select black players for their national teams.

 1920s

-After the 1919 championships Gradín played sporadically for Argentina.
+After the 1919 championships Gradín played sporadically for Uruguay.
 This was partly due to his siding with the rebel Federación Uruguaya de Football against the mainstream Uruguayan Football Association.
 In 1924 Gradín played for a rebel Uruguay national team organised by the FUF against an Argentina national team organised by the Asociación Amateurs de Football.
 This led to him missing out on selection during Uruguay's successful tournament run when they won several South American Championships and an Olympic gold medal.

 By the time he played his last international in July 1927, against Argentina in Montevideo, he had played 23 times for the national teams, scoring 10 goals.
 He refused selection for Uruguay to the 1928 Olympic Games.